 The tax deductions available for your small business can change every year.
-Being across the latest deductions available can be an easy way to reduce your tax liability.
+Being across the latest deductions available will help ensure your tax return is completed correctly.

 1. Purchase of a business asset that costs less than $20,000